harmony-one/harmony-tests/README.md

 ### Funding

 #### Existing address
-If you already have a funded account, simply pass the address of that account using `--address`
+If you already have a funded account, simply pass the address of that account using `--address`:

+- `./tests --network NETWORK --address YOUR_FUNDED_ADDRESS`

 #### Private keys
 If you want to import and use private keys: